What are Internal Controls?

 Limitations of Internal Controls

 Although management puts in place internal controls to ensure that the financial statements are more reliable and less prone to error, there are still limitations, such as the possibility of collusion.
-Even if certain transactions require supervisor approval, if the lower level staff and his/her supervisor work together to authorize the transaction, the internal control is not very effective at preventing such a fraudulent act.
+Even if certain transactions require supervisor approval, if a lower level staff member and his/her supervisor work together to authorize the transaction, the internal control is not very effective at preventing such a fraudulent act.

 Components of Internal Controls

 A company’s internal controls framework generally consists of five different aspects, as shown below: